 Lubricate your cables and linkages to keep them moving freely.
 Reattach your spark plug wire now that your push mower’s service is complete.
 I like this spray lubricant.

-Step 14: Wash Your Push Mower & Allow to Dry Completely
+Step 14: Wash Your Push Mower & Allow it to Dry Completely

 Wash your push mower with a garden hose to clean any remaining dirt from the mower.
-Once you are finished washing, you need to let it completely dry.
+Once you are finished washing it, you need to let it completely dry.
 Any moisture left in the mower can cause premature corrosion of your mower’s components.

 Step 15: Do This if Your Push Mower is Going into Storage for the Off-Season